jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 #### Complex Components of State

 The projection of the quantum state onto each basis vector can be obtained as follows.
-This is not treated as a measurement, so the state is not collapsed.
 This is similar to just printing the state except that the result is in the form of a Python dictionary with keys that label the basis states.
+It is not treated as a measurement, so the state is not collapsed.

 ```
 API: